UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_02.md

 <center/>

+Notes: Both copies of the repository have a **working directory** where you can create, store, edit, and delete files (e.g., `analysis.ipynb` in the image).
-Notes: Both copies of the repository also maintain a full project history.
+Also, both copies of the repository also maintain a full project history.
 This history is a record of all versions of the project files that have been created.
 The repository history is not automatically generated; Git must be explicitly told when to record a version of the project.
 These records are called **commits**.
 They are a snapshot of the file contents as well metadata about the repository at that time the record was created (who made the commit, when it was made, etc.).
 In the local and remote repositories shown in the image, there are two commits represented as gray circles.
-Each commit can be identified by a human-readable message, which you write when you make a commit, and a commit hash that Git automatically adds for you
+Each commit can be identified by a human-readable message, which you write when you make a commit, and a commit hash that Git automatically adds for you.
+Probably you have noticed that in the local repository it is a **staging area**, that is not existent in the remote repository.
+We will learn about it soon, but for now imagine that it is a particular area in your local repository that will give you more flexibility to track your changes.

 ---